unofficial-rev-port/unofficial-rev-port.github.io/index.md

 ## [REV Hardware Client - Community Edition (Coming soon!)](https://github.com/unofficial-rev-port/REV-Hardware-Client)

 The REV Hardware Client is an Electron program allowing for connection and management of various REV hardware from a PC.
+It is useful for FTC teams and incredibly important for FRC teams every day.

 Work in progress as of now.

 ## [librevhub (Coming soon!)](https://github.com/unofficial-rev-port/SerialHubControl)